 - you can think about trading in the appropriate manner (the five fundamental truths); and

 1. Pick a market. – Choose one actively traded stock or futures contract to trade.
 It doesn’t matter what it is, as long as it’s liquid.
-(The algorithm filters for liquid stocks)
+(Qit algorithms filters for liquid stocks)

 2. Choose a set of market variables that define an edge.
 This can be any trading system you want.
 The trading system or methodology you choose can be mathematical, mechanical, or visual (based on patterns in price charts).
-It doesn’t matter whether you personally design the system or purchase it from someone else, nor do you need to take a long time or be too picky trying to find or develop the best or right system.
-This exercise is not about system development and it is not a test of your analytical abilities.
-In fact, the variables you choose can even be considered mediocre by most traders’ standards, because what you are going to learn from doing this exercise is not dependent upon whether you actually make money.
-(Yup you already have this).
+It doesn’t matter whether you personally design the system or purchase it from someone else.
+Nor do you need to take a long time or be too picky trying to find or develop the best or right system.
+This exercise is not about system development.
+It is not a test of your analytical abilities.
+In fact, the variables you choose can even be considered mediocre by most traders’ standards.
+Because what you are going to learn from doing this exercise is not dependent upon whether you actually make money.
+(Market Variables are built into our systems).

 3. Trade Entry.
 The variables you use to define your edge have to be absolutely precise.
 The system has to be designed so that it does not require you to make any subjective decisions or judgments about whether your edge is present.
 If the market is aligned in a way that conforms to the rigid variables of your system, then you have a trade; if not, then you don’t have a trade.
 Period!
-No other then you have a trade; if not, then you don’t have a trade.
-Period!
 No other extraneous or random factors can enter into the equation.
 (Ya gotta LOVE this – let a computer find those for you).

 4. Stop-Loss Exit.
 The same conditions apply to getting out of a trade.
 Let the market structure determine where this optimum point is, rather than using an arbitrary dollar amount that you are willing to risk on a trade.
 In any case, whatever system you choose, it has to be absolutely exact, requiring no subjective decision making.
 Again, no extraneous or random variables can enter into the equation.
 (This is built into your algorithms, its called a dynamic exit).